The G-invariant spectrum and non-orbifold singularities: The -invariant Sunada-Pesce-Sutton technique

 Negative inverse spectral results are realized by studying pairs of isospectral non-isometric spaces.
 The celebrated Sunada technique \cite{Sun1985} provides a systematic method for producing such pairs.
 This technique has been generalized and applied in many different settings by modifying its various hypotheses.
 In this section we generalize the Sunada-Pesce-Sutton \cite{Sut2002} technique to the $G$-invariant setting.
 We start by reviewing the original Sunada technique and the various generalizations that lead to our $G$-invariant formulation.
 The original theorem concerns finite group actions and is stated in terms of \emph{almost conjugate} subgroups of the isometry group.

-\begin{defn} Let $G$ be a finite group and let $\Gamma_1$ and $\Gamma_2$ be subgroups of $G$.
-Then $\Gamma_1$ is said to be \emph{almost conjugate} to $\Gamma_2$ in $G$ if for each $G$-conjugacy class $[g]_G$.
-We call the triple $(G, \Gamma_1, \Gamma_2)$ a \emph{Sunada triple}. \end{defn}
+\begin{defn} Let $G$ be a finite group and let $H_1$ and $H_2$ be subgroups of $G$.
+Then $H_1$ is said to be \emph{almost conjugate} to $H_2$ in $G$ if $( \# [g]_G \cap H_1) =( \# [g]_G \cap H_2) $ for each $G$-conjugacy class $[g]_G$.
+We call the triple $(G, H_1, H_2)$ a \emph{Sunada triple}. \end{defn}

-\begin{thm}[Sunada's Theorem] Let $(G, \Gamma_1, \Gamma_2)$ be a Sunada triple and $M$ a compact Riemannian manifold on which $G$ acts by isometries.
-Assume that $\Gamma_1$ and $\Gamma_2$ act freely.
-Then $M / \Gamma_1$ and $M / \Gamma_2$ with the induced Riemannian metrics are strongly isospectral as Riemannian manifolds. \end{thm}
+\begin{thm}[Sunada's Theorem] Let $(G, H_1, H_2)$ be a Sunada triple and $M$ a compact Riemannian manifold on which $G$ acts by isometries.
+Assume that $H_1$ and $H_2$ act freely.
+Then $M / H_1$ and $M / H_2$ with the induced Riemannian metrics are strongly isospectral as Riemannian manifolds. \end{thm}

 A simple generalization of this theorem allows for the action to have fixed points (i.e.~not necessarily free).
-One need only note that the hypothesis that the action be free is unnecessary in the proof of the theorem.
 Using this generalization one can produce isospectral pairs of orbifolds, cf.~\cite[Theorem 2.5]{SSW2006}.
-It is precisely the hypothesis that the action be free that we will modify in the Sunada-Pesce-Sutton generalization to produce pairs of isospectral non-isometric orbit spaces.
+It is precisely the hypothesis that the action be free that we will modify in the Sunada-Pesce-Sutton generalization to produce isospectral pairs of orbit spaces.
+Such pairs arise as quotients of a compact Riemannian manifold by nonfinite subgroups of its isometry group.
+The \emph{almost conjugate} condition no longer applies and we instead appeal to the notion of \emph{representation equivalence} of subgroups.